 1977, February: Douglas Hurd MP, the Conservative Party’s future Secretary of State for Northern Ireland and Home Secretary under prime minister Margaret Thatcher MP, meets Sinn Féin’s Gerry Adams and Danny Morrison in Belfast.
 He is accompanied by a BBC reporter who arranged the meeting.
 The discussions are approved beforehand by the Opposition leader in the UK, Margaret Thatcher MP, and the Conservative Party’s Shadow Secretary of State for Northern Ireland, Airey Neave MP.
 The governing Labour Party’s Secretary of State for Northern Ireland, Roy Mason MP, also gives his approval.

 1978, March: Using secret intermediaries, the Irish Republican Army offers a ceasefire and peace talks to Merlyn Rees MP, Britain’s Home Secretary, and Jim Callaghan MP, the UK’s Labour Party prime minister.
 The Republican Movement urges an end to the conflict on the basis of an “honourable settlement“.
 Offer is rejected.
 Backchannel communications are frozen.

 1980, October-December: British intelligence and civil service officials enter into talks with representatives of the Irish Republican Army.
-The backchannel communications are chiefly handled by SIS/MI6 and the Northern Ireland Office (NIO).
+The backchannel communications are led by the Secret Intelligence Service (SIS or MI6) – chiefly the veteran intelligence officer Michael Oatley – and members of the Northern Ireland Office (NIO).

 1981, March-April: British intelligence and civil service officials step up talks with representatives of the Irish Republican Army.
 The communications are now shared with the Prime Minister’s Office in Number 10 Downing Street.